seoleuns/MLforLorenz96/README.md

 The related manuscript has been submitted to Physical Review E.

-This repository will be updated further as the revision progresses.
+This repository will be updated further as soon as the review process begins.

-The directory "Model" provides codes for the default ML prediction for Lorenz '96 system.
+The directory "Model" provides codes for the default Diff96DDPM/DDIM prediction for Lorenz '96 system.

 The Framework is based on the DiffSTG at https://github.com/wenhaomin/DiffSTG